Hair (musical): Social change Hair challenged many of the norms of Western society in 1968. The name itself was a reaction to the restrictions of civilization and consumerism and a preference for naturalism. Rado recalled that long hair "was a visible form of awareness in the consciousness expansion. The longer the hair got, the more expansive the mind was. Long hair was shocking, and it was a revolutionary act to grow long hair. It was kind of a flag, really."

-The musical caused controversy when it was first staged.
-The Act I finale was the first time a Broadway show had seen totally naked actors and actresses, and the show was charged with the desecration of the American flag and the use of obscene language."Desecration of Flag Ires Hub More Than The Nudity In Hair ".
+The musical caused controversy.
+It was the first time a Broadway show had seen totally naked performers, and the show was charged with the desecration of the American flag and the use of obscene language."Desecration of Flag Ires Hub More Than The Nudity In Hair ".
 Variety (michaelbutler.com).
 February 25, 1970.
 Retrieved on April 16, 2008.
-These controversies, in addition to the anti-Vietnam War theme, attracted occasional threats and acts of violence during the show's early years and became the basis for legal actions both when the show opened in other cities and on tour.
+These controversies, and the anti-Vietnam War theme, attracted occasional threats and violence during the show's early years and became the basis for legal actions.
 Two cases eventually reached the U.S. Supreme Court.
+In Indiana cities, the producers were either refused booking, had difficulty securing a theater, or the production was picketed by church groups.
+Productions in the U.S. were frequently confronted with the closure of theaters by the fire marshal.
+Chattanooga's 1972 refusal to allow Hair to play at the city-owned Memorial Auditorium"Supreme Court: Letting the Sun Shine In ".
+Newsweek (michaelbutler.com).
+March 31, 1975.
+Retrieved on April 11, 2008. was later found by the Supreme Court to be an unlawful prior restraint.